Azure/AzureStack-Tools/Network/Architecture/2-node-converged-networking.md

 ### Compute, Management Intent Networks

-In this example the compute and management intents are seperated.
-Compute is assigned to a VLAN id of 8 and Managment is assigned to a vlan of 7.
-These VLAN id's are used for example purposes and are customized to the customer environment.
-These VLAN's are configured as Layer 3 switch virtual interfaces on both TOR1 and TOR2.
+In the image above compute and management intents are separated into VLANs 7 and 8.
+These VLAN id's used here are for example purposes.
+Its expected that the admin will designate the desired VLAN ids.
+These VLAN's are configured as Layer 3 Switch Virtual Interfaces (SVI) on both TOR1 and TOR2.
+MLAG is used to support east-west traffic for the compute and management intents.